NclRSE-Training/hpc-intro-rocket/episodes/60-parallel-job.md

 important aspect of HPC systems, as parallelism is one of the primary tools we have to improve the performance of computational tasks.

-Our example implements a stochastic algorithm for estimating the value of π, the ratio of the circumference to the diameter of a circle.
+Our example implements a method for estimating the value of π, the ratio of the circumference to the diameter of a circle.
 The program generates a large number of random points on a 1×1 square centered on (½,½), and checks how many of these points fall inside the unit circle.